asm-products/readraptor/README.md

     end

-### Basic Scenario
+### Show unread articles

-Let's say your site gets a new post and you want to notify 3 users.
+Let's say your site gets a new post and you want to notify 3 users about it.
 First register the content item:

     curl -X POST $RR_URL/content_items \
          -u $RR_API_KEY: \